FYTalon/pienerf/README.md

     - `sim_iters`: number of local-global steps
     - `sim_stiff`: strength of boundary condition
 - Rendering Parameters:
     - `max_iter_num`: For quadratic ray bending.
 The maximum number of of Newton iterations when solving for the rest shape position.
-More iterations give (possibly) better rendering quality and slower rendering speed.
+More iterations give (potentially) better rendering quality and slower rendering speed.
     - `num_seek_IP`: For quadratic ray bending.
 The number of IPs to seek for each query point.
-At most 3 (i.e., valid values are 1, 2, 3).
+Valid values are 1, 2, 3.
 The rest position will be weighted sum of rest positions calculated by these IPs.
+    - `sim_dx`: spatial hashing grid size.
+    - `max_steps`, `T_thresh`: NeRF rendering settings.

 ## Citation